 Learners planning to attend programs not approved under the Skills Investment program may be eligible as Feepayers (pdf 44KB) and should speak to an EI Representative at Service Canada and a Career and Employment Counselor at their nearest Alberta Service Centre.

 If approved as an Alberta Works Full-Time Income Support Learner you will continue to report EI.
-An explanation on How to Report (pdf 24KB) to EI while in training can be found in the Alberta Works policy manual however for reporting process during any breaks in training or special circumstances please contact Service Canada.
+An explanation on How to Report to EI while in training can be found in the Alberta Works policy manual however for reporting process during any breaks in training or special circumstances please contact Service Canada.